 People are using microdosing as a way to deal with all kinds of ailments – whether it’s anxiety, ADHD or even just a simple writer’s block.
 The overall testimonies suggest that microdosing is effective, perhaps even more so than a full dose.

-Ultimately, microdosing also gives you a chance to use marijuana as a part of your everyday routine.
-Without the stoned effect, you are better able to get on with your day with marijuana as a little helper in your pocket, rather than something that potentially locks you to the couch.
+Ultimately, microdosing also gives you a chance to use weed as a part of your everyday routine.
+Without the stoned effect, you are better able to get on with your day with weed as a little helper in your pocket, rather than something that potentially locks you to the couch.

 How to do it